Tyson Fury says he deserved points win over Deontay Wilder after being forced to settle for a draw

 Book Whyte vs Chisora 2 online

-He has earlier frustrated Wilder with his jab and a succession of accurate right hands, but the American's late attack salvaged his WBC belt on the scorecards.
+He had earlier frustrated Wilder with his jab and a succession of accurate right hands, but the American's late attack salvaged his WBC belt on the scorecards.

 "I'm what you call a professional athlete, who loves to box," Fury told BT Sport Box Office.
 "Slip and slide, show my skill, 6ft9 and 260lbs.